OpenClassrooms-Student-Center/community/content/students/nicolas.md

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: Grâce à Python, changer de vie et, à terme, devenir indépendant.
+objective: Changer de vie professionnelle grâce à Python et, à terme, devenir indépendant.

 short_description: Je suis passionné de musique, de plantes et par livres et films de SF/Fantastique/Horreur ^^